Brett Findlay

 Brett Findlay (born 30 May 1972) is a British film and stage actor.

 Findlay trained at the Drama Studio London.
-He was married to Jemilah Findlay (née Litvinoff, granddaughter of Cherry Marshall and Emanuel Litvinoff) until 2021 when they divorced.
-They have two children a daughter, Akiko and a Son.
+He has two children a daughter, Akiko and a son, Masao.

 He had a cameo part in Beyond the Fire, the award-winning Best Film (UK Feature) London Independent Film Festival and was principal actor in the 2008 thriller Dark Rage.
 In his previous career as a musician he is most noted as percussionist with Kula Shaker, the English psychedelic rock band.
 He also played percussion on Toploader's album Onka's Big Moka.